hayashiw/lhd_ficxs_py/docs/source/index.rst

    data_dir = /path/to/your/LHD/data
    pqt_dir = /path/to/your/parquet/data
 ::

-For information on the use of parquet files see :ref:`Handling FICXS data files <handling-ficxs-data-files>`
+For information on the use of parquet files see :ref:`Handling FICXS data files <handling-ficxs-data-files>`.

 Reading in data
 +++++++++++++++